doyewo/Lab02-do/README.md

 # Questions

 - What is the complexity of each of the four search methods in terms of array or list size n?
 - What happens in the case of binary search if the array is not sorted?
+Binary search is usually organized in an increasing order.
+When an array is unsorted the search would most likely miss the element you are searching for
 - What is the purpose of constructor argument validity checking?
+Checks to make sure all elements of the constructor are valid inputs.
 - What is the purpose of using the keyword `final` with variables and arguments?
+You can use 'final' when you want the compiler to prevent an argument or variable from being reassigned to a different object
 - What are alternatives to using `Optional` and how do they compare?

 # Deliverables and submission